dmwarren/hackernews-filter/README.md

 (http://news.ycombinator.com) but the absence of an RSS feed makes you grit your teeth and you're REALLY tired of schmaltz and chaff like this:

 - "This is a web page.
-It is just words.
-OMG IT'S SO TRUE"
+It's made up of words." ...
+"OMG IT'S SO TRUE"
 - "Why I'm Leaving Elon Musk"
 - "How do I find a technical co-founder?"